leedavi/DNNpackager/README.md

 If ONLY the $(ProjectDir) argument is passed to DNNpacker, a DNN install will be created.
 You can associate the .dnnpack extension with DNNpackager, you can then double click on the .dnnpack file to build the installation.

 If more arguments are passed DNNpackager can move files from your repo working area to your dev website area.
-This will allow you to create only 1 GIT repo on you dev machine.
+This will allow you to create only 1 GIT repo on you dev machine and use it on multiple websites.

 Files from the working area will be copied to the website folders.